cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform/README.txt

 11. Form failed validation

 == Changelog ==

+= 1.7 (1 June 2020) =
+* Fixed: No text will be displayed above the form if nothing is entered in the form description option
+* Fixed: Incorrect displaying of error messages when field minimum length option is used
+* Fixed: Undefined index errors
+* Fixed: Typo errors
+* Changed: Minor issues in code
+* Added: Option for labels position
+* Added: Option for using a word to mark required fields
+* Added: Option for right-to-left text direction
+* Added: Option for disable html5 form validation
+* Added: Option for using a customized JavaScript code

+= 1.6.1 (10 May 2020) =
+* Fixed: Installation error during new site creation on WordPress Multisite Network
+* Fixed: Dynamic SQL Query statements
+* Fixed: Minor issues in code and localization
+* Added: Pre-built pages for contact form and thank you message
+* Added: Pages in draft status will be shown in selecting the confirmation message page

 = 1.6 (14 April 2020) =
 * Fixed: Screen options button opening error
 * Fixed: Minor issues in code